 Panic attacks are different from anxiety attack.
 However, in popular belief they are considered same and people use them interchangeably.

-This occurs because both conditions have some common symptoms which make them appear same.
+This occurs because both conditions have some common symptoms of Panic attack and anxiety attack which make them appear same.
 These symptoms are :

 • Increased heart rate or heart pounding